githubnext/copilot-workspace-user-manual/vscode.md

 As outlined in the quick start, you can always click on the VS Code icon in the GitHub Copilot Workspace web UI to start syncing changes locally.
 But you can also start syncing a session directly from within VS Code.

-However, as described in these previous sections, note that only sessions with a [plan and an initial implementation](#planning-and-implementing) can be synced locally.
+However, as described in the previous sections, note that only sessions with a [plan and an initial implementation](#planning-and-implementing) can be synced locally.

 If session list is visible, hovering over a session that is not currently being synced (no green checkbox), will show a `Stop Syncing Changes` button.
-Otherwise, if the session details are visible instead, you will see this same button the `Plan` view (assuming syncing is inactive for this session).
+Otherwise, if the session details are visible instead, you will see this same button in the `Plan` view (assuming syncing is inactive for this session).
 Click this button to start syncing changes for the session locally.

 Note that any other existing session that is already syncing for the same repository will automatically stop syncing first, so you don't have to worry about conflicts.